biomedswe/BASE/README.md

     ...
     ```

     Replace `/path/to/...` with the actual paths to the installed third-party programs.

- detailed instructions on each script's functionality and options, refer to the script's inline comments or documentation sections.
+Please ensure all the required software and packages are installed before proceeding with the project setup and execution.

 ### Initial Setup